fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 The return value of the execute method is the number of rows affected by the statement.
 If the sql above inserts a piece of data into the weather table of the test database, the return value affectRows is 1.

-TDengine does not currently support update and delete statements.
+DThouse does not currently support update and delete statements.

 #### Query